 For urgent medical attention

-If you are unable to contact the clinical nurse specialist, you can contact the oncology bleep holder 24 hours a day.
-Please call SJUH switchboard on 0113 2433144 and ask for the oncology bleepholder.
+If you need urgent treatment for an acute red cell problem such as a painful crisis or a blood transfusion reaction, or need advice for other urgent red cell issues please call SJUH switchboard on 0113 2433144 and ask for the oncology bleep holder.
 They can arrange admission to our assessment area on ward J95/J96 and give advice.